Entropic Gromov-Wasserstein between Gaussian Distributions

+\textbf{3.
+Barycenter problem:} Finally, we investigate the (entropic) Gromov-Wasserstein barycenter problems with inner product cost, which we refer to as (entropic) IGW barycenter, among zero-mean balanced Gaussian measures.
+We prove that the barycenter of zero-mean Gaussian distributions is also a zero-mean Gaussian distribution with a diagonal covariance matrix.
+Reposing on that Gaussian barycenter, we can directly obtain a closed-form expression for the barycenter problem when the regularized parameter is sufficiently small, which is also the setting people widely use in practice.

+\textbf{4.
+Revisiting entropic optimal transport between Gaussian distributions.} We note in passing that based on the new proof technique introduced for computing the entropic Gromov-Wasserstein between Gaussian distributions, we revisit the entropic Wasserstein between (unbalanced) Gaussian distributions in Appendix~\ref{sec:revisit_entropic_Gaussian} and provide a simpler proof than that in~\citep{janati2020entropic} to derive the closed-form expression for that problem.

 \textbf{Paper organization.} The paper is organized as follows.
-In Section \ref{sec:problem_settings}, we provide backgrounds on the (unbalanced) inner product Gromov-Wasserstein and its corresponding entropic version.
-We then establish a closed-form expression of the entropic IGW distance between two balanced Gaussian distributions in Section~\ref{sec:entropic_GW} while proving that the entropic unbalanced IGW between unbalanced Gaussian measures also has a closed-form formulation in Section~\ref{sec:unbalanced_GW}.
-In Section~\ref{sec:barycenter_GW}, we present our study of the (entropic) IGW barycenter problem among multiple Gaussian distributions before concluding with a few discussions in Section~\ref{sec:conclusion}.
-Additional proofs and auxiliary results are presented in the Appendices.
+In Section \ref{sec:prelim}, we provide backgrounds for the (unbalanced) inner product Gromov-Wasserstein and its corresponding entropic version.
+Next, we establish a closed-form expression of the entropic IGW between two balanced Gaussian distributions in Section~\ref{sec:entropic_GW} while proving that the entropic unbalanced IGW between unbalanced Gaussian measures also has a closed form in Section~\ref{sec:unbalanced_GW}.
+Subsequently, we present our study of the (entropic) IGW barycenter problem among multiple Gaussian distributions in Section~\ref{sec:barycenter_GW}.
+In Section~\ref{sec:empirical_study}, we carry out empirical studies to investigate the behavior of algorithms solving the entropic Gromov-Wasserstein before concluding with a few discussions in Section~\ref{sec:conclusion}.
+Additional proofs and auxiliary results are presented in the supplementary material.